embear/vim-localvimrc/README.md

 v2.7.0 : XXXX-XX-XX

   - add setting |g:localvimrc_enable| and commands |LocalVimRCEnable| and |LocalVimRCDisable| to globally disable processing of local vimrc files.
+  - add setting |g:localvimrc_event_pattern| to change the pattern for which the autocommand is executed.

 v2.6.1 : 2018-02-20